SugiAki1989/chatr/README.md

 <!-- badges: end -->

-chatr package is a R wrapper for sending texts, R scripts and images to chat rooms to get, update and delete chat room information and tasks from Chatwork’s Web API.
+chatr package is a R wrapper for sending texts, R scripts and images to chat rooms to get, update and delete chat room information and tasks from [Chatwork’s Web API(v2)](https://developer.chatwork.com/ja/endpoints.html).

 ## Installation